bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 ![Front of Device](/images/Linux/Front.png)

-This is a 'Linux Swiss Army Knife', or a device capable of doing everything a normal computer does, offering maximum utility while still being able to fit in your pocket.
-With this comes a discussion of what a 'computer' and what a 'useful computer' is.
-This is very arguable, but I've narrowed it down to the following list of requirements:
+This is a 'Linux Swiss Army Knife', offering maximum utility while still being able to fit in your pocket.
+Is it fast?
+No. Can it run a GUI?
+Also no. But it can run scripts, ping a server, toggle a few GPIOs, and interact with a USB device.
+This is a minimum viable computer that can:

-* Runs Linux.
+* Run Linux.
 Just command line.
 * Has a keyboard.
 No touchscreen display.
 * Has a USB port.
 To connect to other things.
 * Some sort of battery power, I guess.